Human rights in Madagascar

 Human rights in Madagascar are protected under the national constitution.
-However, the extent to which such rights are reflected in practice, is subject to debate.
+However, the extent to which such rights are reflected in practice is subject to debate.
 The 2009 Human Rights Report by the United States Department of State noted concerns regarding the suspension of democratic electoral processes as the result of recent political unrest.
 Furthermore, reports of corruption, arbitrary arrest and child labor highlight the prevalence of human rights issues in the country.

 Constitution and statutory responses

 The Constitution of Madagascar was adopted in 2010.
 It addresses the notion of universal suffrage, individual rights and the freedom of speech.

 Laws regarding a minimum age for employment as well as the prohibition of child labor were passed.

 International treaties

 Madagascar's stances on international human rights treaties are as follows:

 Issues

 Censorship

 Accusations of media censorship have risen due to the alleged restrictions on the coverage of government opposition.
 During the leadership conflict, Ravalomanana ordered the closure of "Viva TV", which was owned by his opponent, Rajoelina.
+There are concerns of spyware and surveillance on the opposition, and arbitrary detainments of journalists and politicians.
+Opposition parties are also sometimes restricted.

+Peaceful protests are sometimes violently suppressed by the authorities.